solo-io/valet/test/e2e/gloo/two-phased-canary/part2/template.md

   - YamlOnly
 %}}

-And deploy it to the cluster:
+And deploying it to the cluster:

 {{%valet
 workflow: workflow.yaml